 - Tarako – These are sacks of eggs from pollocks and are famous for having a very tender texture.
 Tarako is a light pink-colored sack that has a mild flavor, making it a good flavor contributor to sushi and sashimi.
 They can stand alone, or they can be partnered with other ingredients.

 - Tuna bottarga (Karasumi) – These eggs come from the bluefin tuna and can be prepared in various ways, making it a good and flexible roe.
 These are also found on gray mullet-dried egg sacks.
 In Japanese, these are called Karasumi.
 However, they are named differently in different places and parts of the world.

-- Uni – This is composed of the edible part of sea urchin roe.
-While they are called ‘roe,’ meaning eggs, uni is an organ that produces eggs.
+- Uni – Uni consists of the gonads of sea urchins, which are responsible for producing eggs.
+Although commonly referred to as roe, uni is technically an organ, offering a rich and creamy taste that’s increasingly sought after.
 Uni has been increasing in popularity, and the price for these is also rising.

 Fish Eggs and Their Nutritional Value

 Like any other sushi ingredient, fish roe contributes to the overall taste and quality of the sushi.
 They also have a nutritional contribution to people who consume them.